AlexandreBellas/glaut-nested-menu/README.md

    that reflects the hierarchical structure of the list.
 Each item in the JSON should have a name and a children array.

-## Requirements
+## Considerations

-- UI/UX: Clean and smooth, but keep it simple.
-- Testing: Write tests using your preferred framework.
-- Code: Compact, well-commented code.
-- Bonus: Add a maximum nesting level of 3.
+- The project has been built with ReactJS with functional components and Vite
+- The tests have been done with Jest
+- The styling has been done with CSS modules and inline styling

 ## How to run